vicktor-reznov-11022001/Sierra_Charts_Projects/README.md

 # Sierra Charts Projects

-Welcome to the Sierra Charts Projects, a public GitHub repository featuring Sierra Chart projects and trading strategies authored by [Your Name].
+Welcome to the Sierra Charts Projects, a public GitHub repository featuring Sierra Chart projects and trading strategies authored by [Ajay](https://github.com/vicktor-reznov-11022001).
 All resources here are open source and free for public use.

 ## Getting Started